KyleJMcMaster/general-game-playing-agent/log.md

+### July 7th, 2025

+Following Kaparty's Gpt from scratch to build GPT model.
+Working on Bigram Model

 ### July 6th, 2025

 Working on MDP estimation model to learn the transition matrix.
 First attempt is to try a GPT style model which is trained on games played by the model.